Blackeye6941/MakerMuse/README.md

 # MakerMuse
 # 🤖 Discord RAG Bot using Google Gemini + Pinecone + LangChain

-This project is an intelligent Discord chatbot that uses **Google Gemini** (or other LLMs) with **RAG (Retrieval-Augmented Generation)**, powered by:
+This project is an intelligent Discord chatbot that provides technological insights that uses **Google Gemini** with **RAG (Retrieval-Augmented Generation)**, powered by:

 - 🔍 Website scraping + chunking
 - 🧠 Embedding + vector storage in Pinecone
-- 🧑‍💬 Discord interaction using LangChain or LangGraph
+- 🧑‍💬 Discord interaction using LangChain

 ---